 Create a specific, repeatable close process

-- Create a pre-close checklist that details each task that must be completed before the close process begins
+- Develop a pre-close checklist that details the sequence for completing each task before the close process begins.

-- Create a close schedule that outlines each task and its corresponding deadline, with dependent tasks remaining open until preceding steps are complete; assign tasks to team members according to their specific competencies
+- Create a closing schedule that outlines each activity and respective deadline.
+Keep dependent tasks open until preceding steps are complete and assign tasks to team members according to their specific competencies.

-Companies who haven’t streamlined their monthly and quarterly close processes are more likely to find discrepancies and issues when year-end close rolls around.
-Evaluating and improving these processes can save time and eliminate potential reporting errors at the end of the fiscal year.
+Companies that lack a streamlined monthly and quarterly close process are more likely to find errors when year-end close rolls around.

 Overall, Baker says, companies should hone in on process improvement opportunities, without hyper focusing on systems and technology.